 To clean oil and grease stains, use a domestic detergent or chlorine bleach.

 Stain/Teak Oil Application:

 To avoid lap marks, do not stain in direct hot sun.

 Apply using a natural or polyester brush.
 Wipe off excess with a rag.
-A fine finish can also be achieved by use of a spray gun.

 - Long Term Care – Detailed

 Cleaning and sealing outdoor wood furniture is not much different from doing the same thing for a wood deck.
 Outdoor wood tables, chairs, fencing, wood play sets, arbors and so forth all take the same abuse from the weather.